Piaggio P.180 Avanti: Design

 The Avanti's counter-rotating turboprop engines are placed on a mid-set, high-aspect-ratio wing located just behind the cabin.
 The three-surface design incorporates both a T-tail and a pair of small, fixed forewings having slight anhedral and landing flaps.
 On the Avanti II these flaps automatically deploy in concert with the main wing flaps.
 This reduces the load on the tailplane, even when the flaps are deployed, by reducing the pitch-down moment created by the deployment of the main wing flaps.
 This in turn allows the size of both the tailplane and the main wing to be reduced.
 This particular three-lifting-surface configuration was patented in 1982.

 The forward wing's angle of incidence is slightly greater than that of the main wing, so that it stalls before the main wing, producing an automatic nose-down effect prior to the onset of main-wing stall; its five-degree anhedral (negative dihedral) keeps the stream wash interference clear of the engine inlets, the main wing and the tailplane.

 The cabin cross-section varies continuously along the length of the aircraft; the shape approximates an NACA airfoil section, and the slowly changing curve helps prolong laminar flow on the front of the fuselage.
 Piaggio claims that the fuselage contributes up to 20% of the Avanti's total lift, with the front and rear wing providing the remaining 80%.
 Due to the unusual fuselage shape, the mid-cabin is considerably wider than the cockpit.
 The front and rear airfoils are custom sections designed by Jerry Gregorek of Ohio State University's Aeronautical and Astronautical Research Laboratory to achieve a drag-reducing 50% laminar flow at cruise.
-The company claims the overall design of the P180 Avanti II enables the wing to be 34% smaller than on conventional aircraft.
+The company claims the overall design of the P.180 Avanti II enables the wing to be 34% smaller than on conventional aircraft.